tomdns/blog/articles/simple-outline-post-process.md

 ## 2 - Outline Shader

-The outline shader works this way:
-For each pixel on the screen, we look at the direct neighbours of this pixel (top bottom left right), and compare their colors against another one (the background color in our case).
+The outline shader works this way: for each pixel on the screen, we look at the direct neighbours of this pixel (top bottom left right), and compare their colors against another one (the background color in our case).
 Then from the number of neighbours that match the reference color we know if that pixel is part of the outline or not.

 ![Outline](../images/simple-outline-post-process/outline.png)

 It worked great in our game because the color of the background is always the same (it's the key color we use to determine if the image should be transparent, like a greenscreen).

-Let's see what it looks like in code!

 First we have to sample all neighbours